 See here for figures on the numbers of births

 The number of births to mothers living in the City has risen in recent years, but from a low base.
-There were slightly fewer live births in 2014 (4,242) than in 2013 (4,298), but the number was much higher than at the low-point of 2000, where there were 3,275 live births.
+There were slightly more live births in 2015 (4,308) than in 2014 (4,242), and the number was much higher than at the low-point of 2000, where there were 3,275 live births.
 The number in 2010 (4,477) was the highest since before 1977 (the earliest date for which information is available).
 The only period in the last 35 years when it was close to this was between 1989 and 1991.

 Changes to the number of births are affected much more by the number of women of child-bearing age than any changes in family-size.
 There is no information locally to suggest that the average completed family-size (i.e. the total number of children born to a woman during her lifetime) is increasing.

-Aspley and Berridge continue to be the wards with the greatest number of births (357 and 365 respectively in 2014).
+The Office for National Statistics no longer produce ward level births data, so the most recent figures are from 2014.
+These show that Aspley and Berridge were the wards with the greatest number of births (357 and 365 respectively in 2014).
 Both wards have high numbers of females aged 15-44.
-The wards which have the lowest numbers of births are those with higher numbers of students – with Dunkirk & Lenton and Wollaton East & Lenton Abbey having the lowest with 43 and 59 respectively in 2013.
+The wards which had the lowest numbers of births were those with higher numbers of students – with Dunkirk & Lenton and Wollaton East & Lenton Abbey having the lowest with 43 and 59 respectively in 2014

 See here for Census profiles including ethnic group populations by Ward (2011 Census)